felixlopz/hubrise-test-task/content/docs/faqs/en/reactivate-suspended-account.md

 For more information about HubRise usage plans, see [Usage](/docs/usage-plan/).

-### Reestablish the service
+## Reestablish the service

 Once the payment of the outstanding **Requests for payment** is effective you can reactivate your **Account**, or your **Location**.

 1. In your HubRise back office, click on **SETTINGS**.
 2. Depending on your set up, you might need to re-establish the at Account or Location levels.
-For Account level, verify **All locations** is selected.For Location level, select the Location from the **Location** list.
+For Account level, verify that **All locations** is selected.
+For Location level, select the Location from the **Location** list.
 3. Click **Re-establish the service immediately**.